Daniil-AUT/FosterMoore-Quality-Evaluator/README.md

      python3 app.py
      ```

-2. Navigate to the frontend folder:
+2. Assuming You Have Opened A New Terminal Window with the Root as the Default Path, Navigate to the frontend folder:
    ```
-   cd ../../frontend
+   cd frontend
    ```

 3. Start the frontend development server:
    ```
-   npm start
+   npm run start
    ```

 4. Open your browser and navigate to `http://localhost:3000` to view the application.